MOP3E/LangSwitcher/README.md

 Using the program allows you to get rid of the pop-up Language Panel in Windows 10.<br/>
 The program supports all three ways to switch the Windows 10 input language, collapses into the tray at startup, and can be set to autorun.<br/>
 The program can't and won't do anything superfluous.<br/>
 No installation is required.
-Unpack the archive to any convenient location on computer and run LangSwitcher.exe.
+Unpack the archive to any convenient location on computer and run "LangSwitcher.exe".
 Before using the program, it is advisable to disable keyboard hotkeys in the Windows Settings.